WinningWord

 Pick one.
 Don't pair near-synonyms with 'and'.

-When two words mean almost the same thing — 'inspiring and constructive', 'rare and extraordinary', 'clear and obvious' — you weaken both.
-Pick the stronger one.
+Two words mean almost the same thing — 'inspiring and constructive', 'rare and extraordinary', 'clear and obvious'.
+You weaken both.
+Pick the stronger.

 Beforean inspiring and constructive leader